urmilaj/30daycharts2021/README.md

 Charts were originally published using Observable.
 You can find the collection here [*Urmila J - 30daychartchallenge.*](https://observablehq.com/collection/@urmilaj/30daychartchallenge)

-The purpose of this repository is for providing the charts in vanilla format.
+The purpose of this repository is for recreating the charts in vanilla format.

 # Week 1 topic: Comparisons.
 - Day 1: Part to Whole.
 [Phylogeny](phylogeny.html)